ricardovm/query-repository/README.md

 # JPA Query Repository

-A lightweight Java library that simplifies working with JPA Criteria API by providing a fluent, type-safe interface for building and executing JPA queries.
+A Java library that simplifies working with JPA Criteria API by providing a fluent, type-safe interface for building and executing JPA queries.

 ## Features